tailoralm/take-notes-bot-py/Readme.md

 ## Recommendations

-I strongly recommend using this project on a [private server](https://medium.com/@guido567/a-comprehensive-guide-to-self-hosting-hardware-software-and-connectivity-solutions-b63182d02552) with [FileBrowser](https://github.com/filebrowser/filebrowser), so you can send your stuffs via Telegram and access them on your computer using the browser.
+I use this project on a [private server](https://medium.com/@guido567/a-comprehensive-guide-to-self-hosting-hardware-software-and-connectivity-solutions-b63182d02552) with [FileBrowser](https://github.com/filebrowser/filebrowser), so i can send my stuffs via Telegram anytime and access them in the computer using the browser.

 ## Features